ARMmbed/BLEIntros/AdvSamples/GATTEvo.md

 1. We initialise a GATT service by filling the characteristics array with references to the read and write characteristics.

-2. Then, we declare the GATT service.

-3. The declaration includes the UUID, the characteristics array and the number of characteristics included.
+2. We declare the GATT service.
+The declaration includes the UUID, the characteristics array and the number of characteristics included.

 ```c